Plan trips with wind, comfort

 Wind2Ride — my experiment

-Before each ride, I checked the forecast and wondered where the headwind would be.
-I decided it's better to create a tool than to guess.
+Before rides, I always wondered where the headwind would hit.
+So I built a tool to find out.

 Yevhen Peshynskyi